paulenriquez/coolify-apps/open-webui/DOCS.md

 ## Use Postgres instead of SQLite

-Open WebUI uses SQLite by default... **but**, it can work with Postgres (see https://docs.openwebui.com/getting-started/env-configuration#database-pool)
+Open WebUI uses SQLite by default.
+However, it is compatible with Postgres (see https://docs.openwebui.com/getting-started/env-configuration#database-pool).

 Given that...

 - Backups on Coolify are so much easier with Postgres
 - Postgres is _in theory_, more scaleable...

-This deployment has been configured to work with Postgres.
+This deployment has been configured to instead use Postgres.

 Hence, the `DATABASE_URL` environment variable has been configured like so...